 99% of Northwestern students receive financial aid, and the average* amount is $24,700.
 Student financial aid is available in the form of scholarships, grants, loans and student employment.
 For some students, this means they pay less to attend Northwestern than they would at a state university.
 In fact, Northwestern students who finance college with loans have approximately the same amount of debt as similar graduates from Iowa’s state universities.

 Think you can't afford a private college education?
 Think again.
 Don’t assume you can’t afford an excellent education like the one Northwestern offers.
-Follow the steps to apply for financial aid, and only after you receive a package and know the real cost—that's when you should make one of the most important decisions of your life.
+Apply for financial aid.
+Only after you receive your financial aid package and know the actual cost should you should make one of the most important decisions of your life.